m3xy/Flo/README.txt

 INSTALLATION
 ------------
-1. Install Processing
+1. Install the Processing IDE

 RUNNING THE GAME
 ----------------
-1. Open Processing
+1. Open the Processing IDE
-2. Open the game directory
+2. Open the game (File -> Open -> "game/game.pde")
-3. Select Game.pde
-4. Click on the Run button
+3. Click on the Run button
-5. Have fun!
+4. Have fun!

 RULES AND MECHANICS